Professor Norm Matloff

 Normally, C/C++ code to be linked to R is built by running R CMD SHLIB.
 This can still be done with Rth, but with some adjustments, described here.

 Below are the steps, say for rthsort.cpp.
 You will need to adjust some file paths for your setting.
+The examples are for Linux, but Windows should be similar as long as you have gcc.

 One needs to inform Thrust which backend we want, and one must tell gcc to include OpenMP.
 This can be done by setting flags before running R CMD SHLIB: